 Those who were lucky enough to work from home, developed some work-from-home style with more comfy bottoms.
 In a zoom, bluejeans, skype, goto or google hangout meeting, you only see chest up, right?

 Delays in delivery of parts, for instance zippers or buttons, due to lockdown, might cause a shortage on fall/winter clothes.
 Recall it’s now when they are made.
 Spring clothes weren’t sold.
-Small boutiques may go out of business because they couldn’t sell their trendy spring work clothes and still have to pay the rent for the store.
-Not to mention that in fall prices for clothes might go up, making it harder for them to buy and sell.
+Small boutiques went out of business because they couldn’t sell their trendy spring work clothes, but still had to pay the rent for the store.
+Not to mention that in fall, prices for clothes went up, making it harder for them to buy and sell.

 1918 Pandemic (H1N1 virus).
 Centers for Disease Control and Prevention.
 Retrieved April 25, 2020.